DavidJS01/AWS-Certified-Cloud-Practitioner-Notes/README.md

 Resources should be treated as temporary disposable resources rather than fixed permanent on-premises resources.

-AWS focuses on *immutable infrastructure*: a server once launched is never updated through its lifetime.
-Updates are performed on a new server with the latest configuration, ensuring resources are in a cosistent state with easier rollbacks.
+AWS focuses on *immutable infrastructure*: a server, once launched, is never updated through its lifetime.
+Updates are performed on a new server with the latest configuration, ensuring resources are in a consistent state with easier rollbacks.

 AWS provides different ways to instantiate resources in an automated and repeatable way:
   1. Boostrapping: scripts for configuration and setup